sharavsambuu/leisure-vulkan-renderer/README.md

     to be created on the fly.
     Demos in my another project called leisure-software-renderer will be implemented in this Vulkan based project.

+    My implementation philosophy in Vulkan terms, like new abstraction on demand becomes
+    - New resource bundle struct (my RenderTarget pattern in the leisure-software-renderer) RT_ColorDepthMotion { Image color, depth, motion; }
+    - New pass struct
+        MotionBlurPass { Pipeline p; DescriptorSet ds; record(...) } so on...

 # Todos

-Core Vulkan Abstractions will be implemented as single header in the near fututure
+Core Vulkan Abstractions will be implemented as single header in the near future

     Context     : instance/device/queue/surface + function loader + allocator
     Swapchain   : swap images/views + format/extent + resize/recreate